-The Company's auditors for fiscal 2014 were BDO Canada LLP, 60 Columbia Way, Markham, Ontario, Canada, L3R 0C9.
-As announced on July 12, 2013, the Company's auditors following the completion of the fiscal 2013 audit would change from KPMG LLP for BDO Canada LLP.
-Both KPMG LLP and BDO Canada LLP are independent of the Company in accordance with the applicable rules of professional conduct/code of ethics of The Institute of Chartered Accountants of Ontario.
+The Company's auditors for fiscal 2015 were BDO Canada LLP, 60 Columbia Way, Markham, Ontario, Canada, L3R 0C9.
+BDO Canada LLP is independent of the Company in accordance with the applicable rules of professional conduct/code of ethics of The Institute of Chartered Accountants of Ontario.